tprasadtp/ubuntu-post-install/README.md

 ## Oh no!
 It crashed :(

 - Well that shouldn't have happened.
 If it does, see [Script Crashes](https://ae.prasadt.com/faq/crash/) and consider opening an issue on Github.
+- Please include the log file and terminal output if you can in the issue..
 - Never set environment variable `TRAVIS=true` unless you are running on TRAVIS or are sure of its effects.

 ## Contributing & Forks